-We caught up with Reimagine Gender CEO Lisa Kenney, to discuss why it's critical for businesses to embrace a broader understanding of gender.
+We caught up with Reimagine Gender CEO Lisa Kenney, to discuss why it's critical for businesses to embrace a broader understanding of gender as part of their inclusivity efforts.

 The non-binary community is seeing ever more representation in popular culture — just look at TV shows such as “Orange Is the New Black,” "Billions," “Supergirl,” “Pose,” “The Good Doctor” and even “Grey’s Anatomy”, to name but a few — which points to a paradigm shift toward broader acceptance of gender fluidity into the public consciousness.